bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 end
 ```

+--

 ... we only use `bear`, the `key` of the *key - value* pair.

+---

+for: alexa readme slides

+layout: true

 # Wrap-up

+---

+for: alexa readme slides

 We've covered a lot of material here.
 Don't worry if you didn't take it all in.
 It can take some time to fully understand these concepts.

+---

+for: alexa readme slides

 What's important to take away for today is:

 - when to use an array

+--

 - when to use an hash

+--

 - how to identify an array (with square brackets `[]`)

+--

 - how to identify a hash (with curly braces `{}`)

+--

 - that both arrays and hashes are collections of other objects

+--

 - that there are useful methods you can use on both of these

+--

 - how to access the documentation to perform all of the above

+---

+for: readme slides

+layout: false

 # Further Resources

+--

+for: alexa readme slides

 ### Ruby Array Class Documentation

 [https://ruby-doc.org/core-2.4.1/Array.html](https://ruby-doc.org/core-2.4.1/Array.html)

+--

 ### Ruby Hash Class Documentation

 [https://ruby-doc.org/core-2.4.1/Hash.html](https://ruby-doc.org/core-2.4.1/Hash.html)

+--

 ### Ruby Enumerable Module Documentation